 Elsa is a pretty girl who came to us from Arizona, as part of an extreme hoarding case.
 She and the other dogs that were rescued had been left in the field with livestock and not well socialized with people.
-Elsa is friendly but cautious on meeting new people, and she has shown us that she prefers living in the house rather than in the pasture.
+Elsa is friendly but cautious on meeting new people and, while she is safe with both goats and chickens, she has shown us that she prefers living in the house rather than in the pasture.
 She needs a family who will understand her background and allow her to grow and develop at her own pace, who will be patient with her and show her how to love and be loved.

 Elsa does well in a crate, but she is reliably house-trained, so she doesn't need a crate.
 She gets along well with other dogs, but doesn't seem to need the company of another dog in order to be happy.
 When she has been around puppies, Elsa has been very protective of them, so if you are looking for a companion for a puppy, Elsa would definitely be a good choice.
 She has been vaccinated, spayed, microchipped, and heartworm tested (negative), so she is ready to go to a new home today!
 Submit your application on our website today.

 Your message has been sent to Bluebonnet Animal Rescue Network.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.